 Short and Sweet ver.

-I am a Canadian Neuroanalytics Scholars in laboratory for brain simulation and exploration (SIMEXP) at Montreal Geriatrics Institute (CRIUGM), working with Prof Lune Bellec.
+I am a Canadian Neuroanalytics Scholar in laboratory for brain simulation and exploration (SIMEXP) at Montreal Geriatrics Institute (CRIUGM), working with Prof Lune Bellec.
 I completed my PhD at the University of York, UK, with Prof Jonny Smallwood.

-When I am not doing research, I spend a lot of time in the kitchen, and I have a lot of opinion about groceries.
+When I am not doing research, I spend a lot of time in the kitchen, and I have a lot of opinions about groceries.
 I am a recreational Olympic weightlifter affiliated with Club d’haltérophilie Les Géants de Montréal.

 Longer speaker bio, see below:

-Last updated: 15 May 2025
+Last updated: 26 June 2025

 Hao-Ting Wang earned her Ph.D. in Cognitive Neuroscience and Neuroimaging from the University of York, United Kingdom, in 2019.
 Under the guidance of Professors Jonathan Smallwood and Elizabeth Jefferies, her research specialisation focused on applying multivariate statistical methods in cognitive neuroscience.
 During her Ph.D., she conducted work using sparse canonical correlation analysis to explore the neurocognitive foundations of mind wandering, utilising resting-state functional magnetic resonance imaging (fMRI) and experience sampling.
 Her research provided a comprehensive guide on applying canonical correlation analysis in brain-behaviour association studies.
-It has accumulated 200+ citations since its publication in 2020.
+It has garnered over 200 citations since its publication in 2020.

-Currently, Hao-Ting serves as a postdoctoral researcher at Centre de recherche de l’institut universitaire de gériatrie de Montréal (CRIUGM) in laboratory for brain simulation and exploration (SIMEXP) at Montreal Geriatrics Institute (CRIUGM), working with Prof Lune Bellec.
-She received a fellowship from the Institut de valorisation des données (IVADO) in 2022 and subsequently the Canadian Neuroanalytics Scholarship in 2025 to work on fMRI foundation model for biomarker discovery for neurodegeneration.
-She aims to create a foundation model of fMRI data with graph convolution networks (GCN) for biomarker discovery for neurodegenerative diseases.
+Currently, Hao-Ting serves as a postdoctoral researcher at le Centre de Recherche de l’Institut Universitaire de Gériatrie de Montréal (CRIUGM) in laboratory for brain simulation and exploration (SIMEXP) at Montreal Geriatrics Institute (CRIUGM), working with Prof Lune Bellec.
+She received a fellowship from the Institut de valorisation des données (IVADO) in 2022 and subsequently the Canadian Neuroanalytics Scholarship in 2025 to develop an fMRI-based foundation model for biomarker discovery in neurodegeneration.
 Her work integrates diverse clinical datasets to enhance clinical predictions and disease progression.
+Currently, she focuses on adopting fMRI foundation models with publicly available weights for clinical datasets and working towards a protocol for evaluating the performance of these foundation models based on their downstream performance.